yugabyte/yugabyte-db/docs/content/latest/api/ycql/expr_ocall.md

 <li>The first argument of comparison operators must be a column.
 For example, `column_name = 7`.</li>
 <li>Comparing `NULL` with others always yields a `false` value.
 Operator `ISNULL` or `IS NULL` must be used when comparing with `NULL`.</li>
-<li>When `+` and `-` are applied to a NULL argument of `COUNTER` datatype, the NULL expression is replaced with a zero value before the computation.
-When these operators are applied to a NULL expression of all other numeric datatypes, the computed value is always NULL.</li>
+<li>When `+` and `-` are applied to a NULL argument of `COUNTER` data type, the NULL expression is replaced with a zero value before the computation.
+When these operators are applied to a NULL expression of all other numeric data types, the computed value is always NULL.</li>
 <li>Operator `+` either prepends or appends a value to a LIST while operator `-` removes elements from LIST.</li>
 <li>Operator `+` inserts new distinct elements to a MAP or SET while operator `-` removes elements from them.</li>

-## See Also
+## See also

 [All Expressions](..#expressions)